 - The current state of sustainable tourism leadership in Denmark;

 - How she has benefited from being part of the European Masters in Tourism Management.

 Janne, do you remember what inspired you to focus your academic career on sustainable tourism?
 When was the first time you heard about “sustainability”?

 After I finished high school in Denmark, I took two years off to work and travel around the world as a backpacker.
 Having ample of time and a limited budget, I conversed with people along the way and was often fortunate to be invited to stay with locals, whether in Canada, Fiji, New Zealand, Australia, Indonesia or Thailand.
 I was curious to get a glimpse of how they lived, their relations to their place of residence, nature and other people.

-This led me into anthropology, where I first encountered tourism as a means to development.
-Inspired by French philosopher Michel Foucault, part of my PhD research was centered on the development discourse.
+This led me to anthropology, where I first encountered tourism as a means of development.
+Inspired by French philosopher Michel Foucault, part of my PhD research was centred on the development discourse.
 I was fascinated by the ability of the development discourse to reinvent itself, especially in the form of sustainable development.

 I never had any classes on tourism whilst studying anthropology.
 But the ‘impact studies’ of the 1980s and 1990s championed by Valene Smith were of great inspiration.
-I remember wondering how anthropologists (who for the most part never wrote about encountering tourists during their rite of passage field work) were able to judge what tourism ‘did’ to a culture, i.e. either had negative of positive impacts, and how that could be applied to sustainable development.
+I remember wondering how anthropologists (who for the most part never wrote about encountering tourists during their rite of passage fieldwork) were able to judge what tourism ‘did’ to culture, i.e. either had negative or positive impacts and how that could be applied to sustainable development.

 As a world-renown researcher and teacher of tourism and sustainability, has your view on the topic changed since you first got involved?